whayter/rainfall/level4/walkthrough.md

+## Context & lead

 This exercise is basically the same as for the previous level.
 We must set a global variable to a specific value so that the program displays the content of the /home/level5/.pass file.
-To do this, we can again exploit a badly formatted printf().
+To do so, we can again exploit a badly formatted printf().

+## Exploit

 The global variable we want to reach is at 0x8049810 and must be equal to 0x1025544 (=16930116) (check the [source.c file](source.c) for more details).